Maternity Day Assessment Unit

 Sarah Harvey Hurst

-Maternity Day Assessment is in the Princess Alexandra Wing at the Royal Cornwall Hospital in Treliske in Truro.
+Maternity Triage (previously DAU) is in the Princess Alexandra Wing at the Royal Cornwall Hospital in Treliske in Truro.
 When you arrive at the hospital, follow the signs to the Princess Alexandra Wing.
-The Maternity Day Assessment Unit is on the ground floor.
+Maternity Triage (previously DAU) is on the ground floor.

-Please see the ‘Our hospitals’ page on the main hospital website for directions, facilities, maps, and accessibility information for each of our three hospital sites: Royal Cornwall Hospital, West Cornwall Hospital, and St Michael’s Hospital.
+Please see the hospital pages on the main hospital website for directions, facilities, maps, and accessibility information for each of our three hospital sites:

 You must not visit if you have any of these symptoms